jburrow/review-hub/README.md

 However, consider this use-case.

-"I am a developer using, SVN - i want a review flow like github"
+"I am a developer using SVN - i want a pull request review flow like git + github users have"

 With a thin API to initialize a "review request" and "rebase it" this tool attempts to fill in a tools gap for developers using older version control system